-• Provide technical assistance to rural, small, and tribal POTWs identified by the Wastewater Outreach Specialist thar are located in or upstream of healthy watersheds and/or high-quality waters and work with consultants to provide input regarding high quality water protection focused on preliminary facilities plans.

-- Facilitate development of POTW and other applicable plans to augment protection of highquality waters. - Lead outreach efforts to increase awareness among local governments, regional planning agencies, internal and external partners, and other stakeholders about potential uses of the CWFP under the current program for infrastructure projects that apply the best available technology, standards, in conjunction with healthy waters/high quality water protection priorities. - Promote and report successful restoration and protection efforts associated with rural, small, and tribal publicly owned treatment works.
+- Provide technical assistance to rural, small, and tribal POTWs that are located in or upstream of healthy watersheds and/or high-quality waters and work with consultants to provide input regarding high quality water protection focused on preliminary facilities plans. - Facilitate development of POTW and other applicable plans to augment protection of high-quality waters. - Lead outreach efforts to increase awareness among local governments, regional planning agencies, internal and external partners, and other stakeholders about potential uses of the CWFP under the current program for infrastructure projects that apply the best available technology, standards, in conjunction with healthy waters/high quality water protection priorities. - Promote and report successful restoration and protection efforts associated with rural, small, and tribal publicly owned treatment works.